Abubacer/alx-system_engineering-devops/0x09-web_infrastructure_design/explanation_0-simple_web_stack.md

 - The domain name "foobar.com" is a human-readable address that represents the server's IP address (8.8.8.8 in this case).
 - A DNS (Domain Name System) server translates the domain name into the corresponding IP address, allowing users to access the server by its name.

-### What type of DNS record www is in www.foobar.com
+### What type of DNS record:
+- The www.foobar.com is an A record because it resolves to an IP address.
-- Is a subdomain, and the DNS record for "www" is a CNAME (Canonical Name) record that points to the main domain record.
+- www Is a subdomain, and the DNS record for "www" is a CNAME (Canonical Name) record that points to the main domain record.
 - if the IP address changes we can only record changes in the DNS A record of foobar.com.
 - The ("foobar.com") associates "www.foobar.com" with the same IP address (8.8.8.8).